GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 ## OpenID Connect Authentication

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
 OpenID Connect is one of the most popular API's for an application to identify a person.

-Technically it is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
+Technically OpenID Connect is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
 In the process of authorizing this release of information, the person is authenticated (if no previous session exists).

 If you are familiar with Google authentication, you've used OpenID Connect.